KTLA Anchor Chris Burrous Died After He Inserted Crystal Meth Into His Anus

 — HipHopWired (@HipHopWired) February 23, 2019

-During their liason, Chris Burrous inserted two pieces, or “rocks,” of crystal meth into his anus before passing out.
+During their liaison, Chris Burrous inserted two pieces, or “rocks,” of crystal meth into his anus before passing out.
 The recreational drug GHB was also found on the scene, though it was not consumed by either Burrous or the other man, who has not been charged with any crime.

 As noted by Variety, Burrous had worked as an anchor for KTLA since 2011.

 “The well-known news anchor had been a regular face on KTLA since 2011, co-anchoring the weekend edition of KTLA Morning News as well as serving as a correspondent for other KTLA telecasts,” Variety writes.

 “He was also one of the reporters covering the state’s recent wildfires as well as the mass shooting at Thousand Oaks’ Borderline Bar & Grill.
 He was also known for his “Burrous Bites” segments on local restaurants.”

 With news of Burrous’ cause of death making the rounds across the internet, social media users have begun to post their reactions to the circumstances surrounding Chris’ drug use.